BarrileteChapin/EcoBalance-Score/README.md

 ## 📊 Data Sources

-The system integrates with real APIs from:
+The system in the future could integrate with real APIs from:

 - **Singapore**: National Parks Board (NPARKS) + NEA
 - **New York City**: NYC Open Data + GHG Emissions Inventory